Bootstrapping the Cross-Validation Estimate: Application 1

-In the first example, we are interested in estimating the mean absolute prediction error from a liner regression model via cross-validation.
-In this case, it is not difficult to verify conditions C1-C5 under reasonable assumptions.
-For example, under the condition that the matrix $A_0=E(\tilde{Z}\tilde{Z}')$ is non-singular, the least squared estimator of the regression coefficient in the linear regression model, $\hat{\beta},$ converges to a deterministic limit $\beta_0$ as $n \rightarrow \infty,$ and
+In the first application, we are interested in evaluating the performance of a precision medicine strategy.
+In this case, it is not difficult to verify conditions C1-C5 in Section 1 of the Supplementary Material \citep{cai2025bootstrapping} under suitable assumptions.
+For example, if the matrix $A_0=E(\tilde{Z}\tilde{Z}')$ is nonsingular, $\Pr(G=1)=\pi\in (0, 1)$, and $G\perp Z$, i.e., the treatment assignment is randomized, then $\widehat{\gamma}$ and $\widehat{\beta}$ converge to deterministic limits $\gamma_0$ and $\beta_0,$ respectively, as $n \rightarrow \infty$, and especially